 Hyundai i20 hatchback - MPG, running costs & CO2

-An efficient petrol engine and smooth mild-hybrid technology reduce running costs
+An efficient petrol engine and innovative technology reduce running costs

 Hyundai i20 MPG & CO2

-Hyundai has also gone to significant efforts to make the i20 lighter, and together, all these measures give it an official figure of up to 55.4mpg for the manual model and the DCT automatic.
-The figures suggest that the auto might be slightly less efficient on motorway journeys but the difference is really is slight.
+Hyundai has also gone to significant efforts to make the i20 lighter, and together, all these measures give it an official figure of up to 53.2mpg for the manual model and 52.3mpg for the DCT automatic.
+The figures suggest that the auto might be slightly less efficient on motorway journeys but the difference really is slight.
 It's better to make your selection between the two units based on the price and the driving experience.

-CO2 emissions of 115g/km for the manual and 117g/km for the automatic ensure it won't break the bank for company-car drivers paying Benefit-in-Kind tax, and it costs £150 a year in VED.
+CO2 emissions of 120g/km for the manual and 122g/km for the automatic ensure it won't break the bank for company-car drivers paying Benefit-in-Kind tax, and it will cost owners the slightly discounted rate of VED because it’s classified as a hybrid.

 Insurance groups